 It’s only the pacy direction of Douglas Camfield and Barry Letts that keeps the whole thing moving so swiftly.
 But there’s plenty of room for a bit more plot.
 I’d certainly take a fascistic Pertwee, but I’d settle for an explanation as to what the hell’s going on.

 Still, there’s that cliffhanger to Episode 6.
 Ooh, that’s creepy.
 As grim as it gets.
 Not even dodgy CSO can spoil that one.
-As the Doctor desperately tries to kick start the TARDIS console, his allies, Elizabeth, Greg and Petra look out of those garage doors as see a wave of lava oozing towards them.
+As the Doctor desperately tries to kick start the TARDIS console, his allies, Elizabeth, Greg and Petra look out of those garage doors and see a wave of lava oozing towards them.
 Certain death: agonizing, inexorable and inescapable.